Please ensure Javascript is enabled for purposes of website accessibility

 • They do not accept treated wood waste

-Please note that Orange County’s landfills only accept waste collected from Orange County.
+Please note that Orange County’s landfills only accept waste collected from Orange County, and you might need to provide proof of residence issued by the local government.
 Therefore, anyone who intends to dump the junk in these landfills should provide proof of residence in the form of a driver’s license or a current utility bill showing the address of the waste’s origin.

 Landfill Fees